CCH0124/networking/computer network/chapter01-Problems-Questions.md

     - $d_{prop}$ = $d_{trans}$ ---> m/s = L/R
     - $m=\frac{L}{R}s = \frac{120}{56 \times 10^3}(2.5 \times 10^8) = 536 km$

 ##### In this problem, we consider sending real-time voice from Host A to Host B over a packetswitched network (VoIP).
 Host A converts analog voice to a digital 64 kbps bit stream on the fly.
 Host A then groups the bits into 56-byte packets.
 There is one link between Hosts A and B; its transmission rate is 2 Mbps and its propagation delay is 10 msec.
-As soon as Host A gathers a packet, it sends it to Host B. As soon as Host B receives an entire packet, it converts the packet’s bits to an analog signal.
+As soon as Host A gathers a packet, it sends it to Host B. As soon as Host B receives an entire packet, it converts the packet's bits to an analog signal.
 How much time elapses from the time a bit is created (from the original analog signal at Host A) until the bit is decoded (as part of the analog signal at Host B)?
 Host A 產生 56 byte 封包所需時間 $\frac{56 \times 8}{64 \times 10^3} = 0.007 sec$
 傳輸延遲 = $L/R$ = $\frac{56 \times 8}{2 \times 10^6} = 0.000224 sec$，L 為封包大小